 I use one can of tomato paste

 2 cans of diced tomatoes or diced fresh tomatoes if you have them.

-Can you say it?
-Because I sure can’t haha.
 This recipe calls for 2 tablespoons of Worcestershire sauce

 I like to use black pepper in this dish.
 I do not add in too much since I add in hot sauce but Black pepper has a nice warm and woody flavor that really adds depth to this dish.
 Start with 1 teaspoon.